-Throughout the book there are suggestions that the work is a parody, including some improbable weather predictions, such as: “I guess there will be a storm of snow about this time, then clear.”
-Nevertheless, the book was received and reviewed as an actual historical reprint.
+The book includes hints that it’s a parody, such as its improbable weather predictions.
+“I guess there will be a storm of snow about this time, then clear,” reads one.
+Nevertheless, critics reviewed the almanac as an actual historical reprint.

 The Outlook magazine, The Nation, The New York Times and the New York Sun praised the rediscovered gem.
 The Bulletin of Pharmacy reprinted the snake bite remedy as historical fact.

 Pearson and publisher John Cotton Dana of Woodstock, Vt., insisted they didn’t intend the publication as a hoax.
 Rather they saw it as a send-up of old-fashioned thinking among some librarians.
 Those old timers viewed library patrons as nuisances who distracted librarians from their true calling – their own personal reading.